voidvoxel/gc/README.md

 variable and marks the low end of the stack from where [root finding](#root-finding) (scanning) starts.

-Garbage collection can be stopped, paused and resumed with
+Garbage collection can be stopped, disabled and resumed with

 ```c
 void vgc_stop(vgc_GC* gc);